Freshy0p/S-1D-devious-plugins/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU 3 License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer